 In November 2015, we signed an official business partnership with Strathcarron Hospice.
 This is a partnership that we are immensely proud of and we look forward to working and supporting the hospice in many ways over the coming years.
-The Strathcarron Hospice group raised funds throughout the festive season through the sale of Christmas cards and also through their stall at our Christmas Concert.

 Bannockburn Learning Community